cascadiajs/cascadiajs-2020/src/views/pages/content/goodie-box.md

 - Search your email for "Your CascadiaJS 2020 Ticket"
 - Click the "Change Details" link
 - This will show you what you entered when you registered
+- **Do not** update this form.
+If you want to make a change, see below.

 ### If you want to make a change to your shipping address or hoodie size